-- a) Residents are permitted to host overnight guests, which is any person or persons remaining in a residential community between the hours of 11:00 pm and 9:00 am.
-Residents seeking to host a late night/overnight guest must follow all published procedures.
-Procedures are available within each residential building from the Area Coordinator/Residence Hall Director, or their designee.
+- available within each residential building from the Area Coordinator/Residence Hall Director, or their designee.
 This policy applies to on-campus residents not assigned to the space, non-resident guests, non-students, and all other affiliates/non-affiliates. - b) Only late night/overnight guests whose hosts have followed the published procedures are permitted to stay in a residential facility.
 No individual may be a late night/overnight guest for more than three (3) nights in any seven (7) day period, and a maximum of six (6) nights in any thirty (30) day period.
-Graduate and Family Agreements: Can apply for an extended stay guest pass up to three times during the agreement period that allow for a 4 to 15 consecutive night guest stay.
+Graduate Agreements: Can apply for an extended stay guest pass up to three times during the agreement period that allow for a 4 to 15 consecutive night guest stay.
 There must be at least 30 nights between each extended guest pass issued to a resident.
 The extended guest pass cannot be for another Stony Brook University student.